NSPC911/search/README.md

 Add the folder to environment path before attempting to search for items

 Compatible on most systems (I believe so, have not tested.)

+Config is yet to be configable through search itself and requires changing the json file itself.